Gibson Jimi Hendrix 1969 Flying V Review & Prices

 It has a D type neck.
 It's similar to a C shape, and it's one of the most common shapes right now.
 It's a bit flatter and thinner, even though sometimes it has a bit more shoulders.
 It's a fast type of neck that is comfortable, and shredders love it.

 However, Gibson tends to be inconsistent with the shape and thickness of their necks.
-So two guitars, even if they're the same model, might have necks that feel different.
+So two instruments, even if they're the same model, might have necks that feel different.
 It's been like this for a long time, and other brands don't have this problem.

-More guitars for different hand sizes
+More for different hand sizes

 Fretboard Radius